Oat Milk Pancakes

 Instructions

-• In a large mixing bowl, add your dry ingredients and mix well.
-Add the wet ingredients and mix until fully incorporated.
-Let the batter sit for 5 minutes, to thicken further.
+• In a large mixing bowl, add the flour, salt, baking powder, and sugar, and mix well.
+Add the oat milk and vegetable oil and mix until fully incorporated.
+Let the batter sit for 5 minutes to thicken further.

-• Place a greased non-stick pan over medium heat.
+• Place a greased non-stick pan or skillet over medium heat.
 Once hot, pour large spoonfuls of the batter onto the pan.
-Cover the pan immediately, and cook for 3-4 minutes, before flipping and cooking for a further 2 minutes.
+Cover the pan immediately, and cook for 3 minutes, before flipping and cooking for a further 2 minutes.

 • Repeat until the pancake batter has been used up.